 About Craig SmithCraig commenced with Wilson Parking in Perth in 1987 as a Development Executive, then moved to Sydney in 1988 as Development Manager, and occupied a number of senior executive positions including General Manager NSW, General Manager Australia and New Zealand (2001-2005) and finally CEO from 2005 to September 2015, when he resigned with a view to retiring.

 Wilson Parking is Australia's largest and most profitable parking operator with over 320 sites, turnover of $450 million and 650 employees.
-The business is predominantly lease and management, however a small number of key sites are owned, including Sydney Opera House, Eureka in Melbourne and Jones Bay Wharf in Sydney.
+The business is predominantly lease and management, however a small number of key sites are owned, including the Opera House and Jones Bay Wharf in Sydney,and Eureka in Melbourne.
 The parking business was the most profitable and efficient business unit in the Wilson Group (which included Security, Storage, ADVAM and Ski Data) with an ROE in excess of 45%.

-With the National Marketing Manager created Book a Bay - Australia’s first on line parking booking system, that has grown to almost 500,000 unique users within 4 years - and is growing at almost 20% per annum.
+With the National Marketing Manager created Book a Bay - Australia’s first on line parking booking system, which has grown to almost 500,000 unique users within four years - and is growing at almost 20% per annum.

-Craig has travelled extensively through UK, Europe and Asia looking at parking operators and technologies, which has been invaluable in being able to understand what is required to create a successful car park and parking business.
+Craig has travelled extensively throughout the UK, Europe and Asia looking at parking operators and technologies, which has been invaluable in being able to understand what is required to create a successful car park and parking business.

 His education includes a Bachelor of Business from Edith Cowan University in Perth.